 The SaunaBoat service is based on a booking timesystem with Paytrail payment.
 The saunatrip includes bathe in the sauna, a towel, a locker, a peflet, and cruising at least one hours time (of course if the Saunaboat is free, You can book how many hours You want).
-We will take customers by the end of the Bulevard Street in the Hietalahti pier.
 The cruising happens with our licenced boat driver.

 - For tourists, families, couples and businesses.